elifdy/omop2survey/README.md

 The content of Python files in the package can be found below.
 For examples of how to use the package, see **example.py** for Python and **exampleR.Rmd** for R.

+### subset.py

+>
+>**get_survey_map()**: Retrieves a distinct list of available surveys from the dataset and maps them to a dictionary.
+The keys in this dictionary are sequential integers starting from 1, and the values are the survey names.
+This function makes it easy to reference surveys by their assigned numbers.
+>
+> Returns: A dictionary mapping integers to survey names.
+>

+>
+>**show_survey_options()**: Displays the available surveys to the user in a numbered list.
+This function calls get_survey_map() to retrieve the survey options and then prints each option with its corresponding number.
+Additionally, it provides an example usage to guide the user on how to select a survey.
+>

+>**import_survey_data(selection)**: Imports survey data based on the user's selection.
+The function first retrieves the survey map using get_survey_map(), then validates the user's selection.
+If the selection is valid, it constructs and executes an SQL query to fetch the survey data for the selected survey.
+The resulting DataFrame contains survey responses and is returned for further analysis.
+>
+> Parameters:
+> - ***selection***: An integer representing the user's choice of survey.
+>
+> Returns: A DataFrame containing the survey data for the selected survey.
+>

 ### response_set.py

 >